5 Hidden Costs Killing Your Profit as a Solar Installer or Electrician (And How to Fix Them)

 Combine same-day invoicing with an automated payment reminder at 7 days and again at 14 days, and you eliminate the manual follow-up overhead while improving collection rates.

-4. Poor Job Costing (Not Knowing Which Jobs Are Actually Profitable)
+4. Job Costing for Solar Installers: How to Find Out Which Jobs Are Actually Profitable

 Here’s a question most solar and electrical business owners cannot answer accurately: which type of job is most profitable for your business?